 Since 1995, the U.S. Department of Agriculture (USDA) has collected information annually on food spending, food access and adequacy, and sources of food assistance for the U.S. population.
 The information is collected in an annual food security survey, conducted as a supplement to the nationally representative Current Population Survey (CPS).
 A major impetus for this data collection is to provide information about the prevalence and severity of food insecurity in U.S. households.
-USDA reports in the Measuring Food Security in the United States series have summarized the findings of this research for each year from 1995 to 2004.
+Previous USDA reports have summarized the findings of this research for each year from 1995 to 2007.
 (See appendix B for background on the development of the food security measures and a list of the reports.)

-This report updates the national statistics on food security, household food spending, the use of Federal and community food assistance by food-insecure households, and the numbers of households using community food pantries and emergency kitchens, using data collected in the December 2005 food security survey.
-The report also includes information on the prevalence of food security, food insecurity, and very low food security during the 30-day period prior to the survey-from mid-November to mid-December 2005.
+This report updates the national statistics on food security, household food spending, the use of Federal and community food and nutrition assistance by food-insecure households, and the numbers of households using community food pantries and emergency kitchens, using data collected in the December 2008 food security survey.
+The report includes information on the food security of households over the course of the year as well as during the 30-day period prior to the survey-from mid-November to mid-December 2008.